-Held on the Thursday, Friday and Saturday after Labor Day, the fair encompasses streets lined with tents and canopies, which shelter 130 craft booths.
-Among crafts are those that showcase the natural beauty of wood, which include shelves, frames, and board games; other works highlight needlepoint, knitting and crocheting projects.
-Dolls, ceramic villages, blown glass objects, lampshades, and whirlybirds are also among craft items offered.
+Held on Thursday, Friday, and Saturday after Labor Day, the fair encompasses streets lined with tents and canopies, which shelter 130 craft booths.
+Among crafts are those that showcase the natural beauty of wood, which include shelves, frames, and board games; other works highlight needlepoint, knitting, and crocheting projects.
+Dolls, ceramic villages, blown glass objects, lampshades, and whirlybirds are also among the craft items offered.

-Also crafts of a bygone era are demonstrated, such as the use of the spinning wheel, or making corn husk dolls, or horseshoeing.
+Also, crafts of a bygone era are demonstrated, such as the use of the spinning wheel, making corn husk dolls, or horseshoeing.
 Activities and contests run nonstop.
-Children can participate in a spelling bee, or old-fashion contests, which include frog jumping, a baby crawl, jump rope, apple peeling, watermelon eating, and cherry pit spitting.
+Children can participate in a spelling bee or old-fashioned contests, including frog jumping, a baby crawl, jump rope, apple peeling, watermelon eating, and cherry pit spitting.